gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

     * `rocket_storage` - Rocket storage per worker node (in GiB).
     * `surge_node` - Enable surge node to avoid resources shortage during the cluster upgrade (Default: true).
     * `cluster_cidr` - (Immutable) The cluster CIDR that will be used to generate the CIDR of nodes, services, and pods.
 The allowed CIDR prefix length is /16.
 If the cluster CIDR is not set, the cluster will use "10.244.0.0/16" as it default (even though the `cluster_cidr` in the k8s resource is empty).
+    * `cluster_traffic_encryption` - Enables cluster encryption via wireguard if true.
+Only available for GSK version 1.29 and above.
+Default is false.

 ## Timeouts